 “Come, Follow Me!”

-This is a busy day for everybody, I’m sure, getting ready for the celebration of Chinese New Year.
+Today is a busy day for everybody, I’m sure, getting ready for the celebration of the Lunar New Year (this homily was delivered on Chinese New Year’s Eve).

 Today, we have the calling of Jesus’s disciples.